mattnicholson/FooPlugin/README.md

 Takes a segment from the action controller and displays it in the browser.
 Anonomous users allowed.
 Also makes a call to the FooService and outputs a property from the returned data in the template.

+…basically has a few things in it that are typical for plugin development that can be fleshed out with real code

 What's it for
 ------------